-Wine in Italy is a culture all of its own and the top wine-tasting regions provide the perfect introduction to the preserved traditions and evolving techniques you can discover, sample, and enjoy when on a wine tour of Italy.
+Wine in Italy is a culture all its own and the top wine-tasting regions provide the perfect introduction to the preserved traditions and evolving techniques you can discover, sample, and enjoy when on a wine tour of Italy.

 The culinary culture is mostly directed by certain guidelines, especially when considering the importance of the history and heritage of wine ingrained in Italy’s culture.

-The popular, rolling hills, medieval castles, and walled cities add to the allure of the countryside, which is adorned with a gamut of grapevines that are shaped by the diverse micro-climates.
-These result in the famous Super Tuscans, unique blends of Sangiovese and Cabernet Sauvignon, Merlot, or Bordeaux varietals.
+The popular, rolling hills, medieval castles, and walled cities add to the allure of the countryside, which is adorned with a gamut of grapevines that are shaped by diverse micro-climates that can become the focus during your Tuscany tour.

-The pride of northern Italy’s wine-making regions are Piedmont’s grapes, which take their distinct flavors from the frosty Alps, balmy Mediterranean fields, and unique mists that help ripen the Nebbiolo grapes.
+The pride of northern Italy’s wine-making regions is Piedmont’s grapes, which take their distinct flavors from the frosty alps, balmy Mediterranean fields, and unique mists that help ripen the Nebbiolo grapes.

-However, beyond cooking wines, viticulture on the island thrives, with vineyards that produce wines with Nero d’Avola grapes, which contain high acidity and robust tannins.
+However, beyond cooking wines, viticulture on the island thrives, with vineyards producing wines with Nero d’Avola grapes, which contain high acidity and robust tannins.
 In addition, there are also wines that are produced on the volcanic slopes of Mount Etna and made from Nerello, Frappato, and Catarratto grapes.

-The small region that is tucked into the base of the Dolomite mountains has become one of the world’s most prominent white wine-producing regions, earning a DOC label for its Pinot Grigio and a Denominazione di Origine Controllata classification, which protects the grape, production, and wine, ensuring quality control for buyers, winemakers, and vendors.
+The small region that is tucked into the base of the Dolomite mountains has become one of the world’s most prominent white wine-producing regions, earning a DOC label for its Pinot Grigio and a Denominazione di Origine Controllata classification.
+This protects the grape, production, and wine, ensuring quality control for buyers, winemakers, and vendors.

 The wine regions of Italy demonstrate why the process, production, and pleasures of wine are part of the fabric of Italian culture.
 Each region uses the local climate and history to capture the spirit of the land and tradition that you can sample in every sip.